Project Resources

 • Ideally the supervisor should be a in a position to evaluate your work from a technical as well as professional perspective.
 For example, it should not be a family/friend who has no technical expertise in the area of your project.

 Your responsibility is to make effort in searching for a project and/or supervisor, depending on your circumstances.
-That involve preparatory steps for a successful search, including but not limited to: updating your resume, browsing job boards, pursuing professional networking opportunities.
+Your search could involve preparatory steps for a successful search, including but not limited to: updating your resume, browsing job boards, pursuing professional networking opportunities shared on this page above, under "resources from Magner Career Center".

 ↓ Once you have a project ↓